-Postcards From Home™ spread Miles & Miles of Peace & Smiles™ throughout our nation and around the world in collaboration with The Dale Caldwell Foundation.
+Postcards From Home™ spread Miles & Miles of Peace & Smiles™ throughout our nation and around the world initiated in collaboration with The Dale Caldwell Foundation.
+Expanding in collaboration with Code 9 Heroes and Families United

 Did you know that the VA Office of Research and Development is sponsoring a clinical trial on the use of CARING CARDS to prevent suicide?
 (2021 – 2022)